Lifestyle

 Yoga

-There are about as many kinds of yoga as there are places to go and do yoga.
+There are as many kinds of yoga as there are places to go and do yoga.
 As a couple, when it comes to yoga, the world is your oyster.
 And I guess, technically, oysters can be your friend from the nudge-nudge-wink-wink perspective.
 But I digress!

 There are apps and coaches online to help you do yoga at home.
 Think you’re too old and too stiff to do all that bendy, pretzel, yoga stuff?
 Start with some therapeutic yoga at Village Yoga with Leonor Mowry up in the beautiful Town of the Blue Mountains.
 She specializes in teaching yoga to seniors.
 You can take an in-person class or join her online.